hmgle/passt/test/README.md

 [mbuto](https://mbuto.lameexcu.se/), the shell script is sourced via _git_ as needed, so there's no need to actually install it.

+### Kernel parameters

+Performance tests use iperf3 with rather large TCP receiving and sending windows, to decrease the likelihood of iperf3 itself becoming the bottleneck.
+These values need to be allowed by the kernel of the host running the tests.
+Example for /etc/sysctl.conf:

+  net.core.rmem_max = 134217728
+  net.core.wmem_max = 134217728

+Further, the passt demo uses perf(1), relying on hardware events for performance counters, to display syscall overhead.
+The kernel needs to allow unprivileged users to access these events.
+Suggested entry for /etc/sysctl.conf:

+  kernel.perf_event_paranoid = -1

 ### Special requirements for continuous integration and demo modes

 Running the test suite as continuous integration or demo modes will record the